chi-gamma/SVI_and_SSVI_Volatility_Surface_fitting/README.md

 ## References
 <a id="1">[1]</a>
-Gatheral, J., Jacquier, A. (2013).
-Arbitrage-free SVI volatility surfaces. arXiv e-prints, arXiv:1204.06464.
+Gatheral, J. (2004).
+A Parsimonious Arbitrage-Free Implied Volatility Parameterization with Application to the Valuation of Volatility Derivatives.
+Presented at the Global Derivatives & Risk Management Conference, Madrid, Spain.

 <a id="2">[2]</a>
+Gatheral, J., Jacquier, A. (2014).
+Arbitrage-free SVI volatility surfaces.
+Quantitative Finance, 14(1), 59-71.

+<a id="3">[3]</a>
 Corbetta, J., Cohort, P., Laachir, I., Martini, C. (2019).
 Robust calibration and arbitrage-free interpolation of SSVI slices.
 Decisions in Economics and Finance, 42, 665–677.